 Ukraine Latest: Zelenskiy Visits Troops Near Besieged Bakhmut

-(Bloomberg) -- Ukrainian President Volodymyr Zelenskiy visited frontline positions near the besieged city of Bakhmut in the eastern Donetsk region, a focus of fierce battles with the Russian army in recent months.
+(Bloomberg) -- Ukrainian President Volodymyr Zelenskiy visited front-line positions near the besieged city of Bakhmut in the eastern Donetsk region, a focus of fierce battles with the Russian army in recent months.
+Later he visited Kharkiv, his country’s second-largest city.

 Most Read from Bloomberg